gerasy1987/PSCI8357/README.md

     explanations for important techniques.

-Homework will be graded for points as indicated on each assignment and count toward 50% of your grade.
+Homework will be graded for points as indicated on each assignment and count toward 40 % of your grade.

 ### Replications (2 × 20 %)

-The main goal of this course is to learn not just theoretical foundations but also to learn how to implement some of the techniques in practice.
-To this end you will be required to complete two re-analyses of existing studies: one RCT or experiment and one observational.
-Each of you will be expected to pick up a paper at least a month prior to the replication deadline and let professor and TA know which paper you picked.
-Importantly, make sure that the replication data is available for the paper (e.g. via Harvard Dataverse or OSF).
-If the data is not readily available in online repositories, you can try to contact the authors (or ask professor), but be mindful of deadlines.
+The primary objective of this course is to provide both a theoretical understanding and practical experience in implementing the discussed techniques.
+To achieve this, you are required to complete two re-analyses of existing studies: one involving a Randomized Controlled Trial (RCT) or experiment, and the other using an observational study.
+Each student must select a paper at least one month before the replication deadline and notify both the professor and the TA of their choice.
+It is crucial to ensure that replication data is available for the paper, typically through repositories like Harvard Dataverse or OSF.
+If the data is not readily accessible online, you may contact the authors or request assistance from the professor, but it is essential to adhere to the deadlines.

-Once you pick the paper you are expected to do two main things.
-First, replicate the main analyses reported in the paper using your own code, not the code provided by the authors in replication archive (!).
-Second, you are expected to expand the main analyses in the paper in at least one of the following ways:
+Once you have selected your paper, you are expected to accomplish two main tasks.
+First, replicate the primary analyses reported in the paper using your own code, rather than the authors’ code from the replication archive.
+Second, expand upon the main analyses in at least one of the following ways:

 1. Check for robustness.
-This can for example focus on how much do things depend on the particular estimation model or measurement technique.
+For example, examine how the results depend on specific estimation models or measurement techniques.
-2. Alternatively you can go more deeply into the logic of authors’ theory.
-This might sometimes constructing new tests (based on the implications of authors theory/hypotheses).
+2. Alternatively, delve deeper into the logic of the authors’ theory.
+    This may involve constructing new tests based on the implications of the authors’ theory or hypotheses.

-For both parts you need to post an abbreviated replication plan on Piazza at least a week before the submission of the replication report.
+For both tasks, you need to post a brief replication plan on the Brightspace forum at least one week before submitting the replication report.

-Your final submission should include data files you used + replication write-up in reproducible R Markdown or Quarto Markdown file (i.e. so that professor and TA can re-run your analyses on their machines).
-The write-up should include the following:
+Your final submission should include the data files you used and a replication write-up in a reproducible <span class="proglang">R</span>
+Markdown or Quarto Markdown file, enabling the professor and TA to re-run your analyses on their machines.
+The write-up should encompass the following:

--   Brief summary of the paper’s theory/hypotheses
+-   A brief summary of the paper’s theory and hypotheses.
--   Brief description of the data, model and main results (you can use screenshots from the paper to reference main results)
+-   A concise description of the data, model, and main results (you may use screenshots from the paper to reference the main results).
--   Report on replication of main results (code, output, interpretation)
+-   A report on the replication of the main results (including code, output, and discussion of any diviations from original paper).
--   Report on analyses expansion(s) (code, output, interpretation)
+-   A report on the expansion of analyses (including code, output, and interpretation).

-### Final Exam (20 %)
+### Final Exam (20%)

-A final exam will be scheduled during the final examination week (Week of April 21st).
-The final also serves the purpose of evaluating individual progress, which in turn allows me to provide individualized recommendations on where students should apply effort to strengthen their methodological foundations.
-If you are unable to work during the exam period, you must provide notice at least a week prior so that we can arrange an alternative time.
-The final will count toward 25% of your grade.
+A final exam will be scheduled during the final examination week (the week of April 21st).
+The exam aims to assess individual progress, thus allowing me to provide personalized recommendations for improving your methodological foundations.
+If you cannot take the exam during the scheduled period, you must provide notice at least one week in advance so that we can arrange an alternative time.
+The final will constitute 20% of your grade.

 ------------------------------------------------------------------------